nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 * Forcing the document mode (Edge) for Internet Explorer based clients
 * CSS3 support in the native mail client on Windows Phone 8 and above (POP3/IMAP)
-* Scaling images correctly in Outlook when using DPI scaling factors greater than 96 DPI
+* Scaling images correctly in Outlook 2010 and 2013 when using DPI scaling factors greater than 96 DPI (100%)
 * Improved Windows Phone compatibility
 * Improved Office 365 (OWA) compatibility